-face location.
-In order to test the robustness of the proposed algorithm, we benchmarked our algorithm with that of [20] and [21].
-In the benchmark test, 25 frames from the results of the background subtraction algorithm of various experiments of indoor and outdoor scenes were compared to obtain the recognition rate of correctly assigned background pixels.
-Subjects were told to move around in all experiments.
+algorithm, we benchmarked our algorithm with that of [20] and [21].
+In the benchmark test, using several methods, 25 frames of image size $640 \times 480$ pixels, from the results of the background subtraction algorithm of various experiments of indoor and outdoor scenes were compared to obtain the recognition rate of correctly assigned background pixels.
+Subjects were told to constantly move in all experiments.
 The error rate is based on manually obtained predetermined ratio of the correct number of background pixels to the correct number of foreground pixels.
 The results of this benchmark is tabulated in Table 1 and 2.